Draft v0.1 · Open for Comment

 📋

-Create consistent standards across all affiliate networks, not a patchwork of policies.
+Create consistent standards across all affiliate networks, and eliminate perceived ambiguities and loopholes.

 🔍